kikeaganzo/Final-project/Readme.md

 # Leak it out

-A platform to leak sensitive information to journalists around the wordl that allow them to start an investigation.
+A platform to leak sensitive information to journalists around the world that allow them to start an investigation.

 ![Leak it out demo](leakit-ok.gif)